 Women with diabetes may experience low blood sugar levels while breastfeeding, especially when your baby is feeding too much.
 It is important to regularly monitor your blood glucose levels and ensure to keep it normalized all the time.

 Delay in milk production

 Women with diabetes take time to produce milk after giving birth.
-To deal with this problem and ensure your newborn gets the colostrum immediately after birth, we advise you to consult a lactation expert even before you gear up to deliver your baby.
+To deal with this problem and ensure your newborn gets the colostrum immediately after birth, we advise you to seek help from a lactation consultant even before you gear up to deliver your baby.
 Colostrum with rich antibodies can be hand expressed from your breasts and safely stored so that your baby gets what it deserves the most from you.
-You can also talk to the specialist about feeding formula milk.
+You can also talk to the specialist about formula feeding.

 A baby with a low sucking reflex

 Diabetic women may develop pregnancy problems, the most common being preterm labor and premature birth.
 Babies born before the completion of the pregnancy term can have a low sucking reflex, which means they cannot suck the milk on their own.
-They need to be shifted to the NICU, where the expressed milk can be fed through a bottle or tube.
+They need to be shifted to the NICU (Neonatal Intensive Care Unit), where the expressed milk can be fed through a bottle or tube.

 Does breastfeeding affect your blood sugar reading?

 As a diabetic pregnant woman or a new diabetic mother, it is important you learn more about breastfeeding health.

 Drop in blood sugar level